Bacoor: Cityhood

 During the 1990s and 2000s, Bacoor attempted to achieve cityhood status due to its growing population and tax income, with several cityhood bills filed in Congress in 1997, 2000 and 2007.
-On July 25, 2011, President Benigno Simeon Aquino III signed into law Republic Act No. 10160 creating the City of Bacoor.
-It was ratified through a plebiscite on June 23, 2012, wherein 36,226 of the town's 40,080 registered voters voted in favor of cityhood while those against were 3,854.
+On July 25, 2011, President Benigno Aquino III signed into law Republic Act No. 10160 creating the City of Bacoor.
+It was ratified through a plebiscite on June 23, 2012, wherein majority of the town's participated registered voters favored the cityhood.

 With the incorporation of Bacoor as a city, it was divided into two legislative districts, Bacoor West and Bacoor East.
-During the 2013 mid-term elections, the citizens of Bacoor voted for six councilors for each districts forming a 12-person city council.
+During the 2013 mid-term elections, the citizens of Bacoor voted for six councilors for each of the two districts.